Create your first website on Cloud Servers quickly

-Log in to the Cloud Control Panel, using the user name and password that you entered when you created your account.
+Log in to the Cloud Control Panel by using the user name and password that you entered when you created your account.

 In most cases, you can deploy the right infrastructure with just a few clicks.

-You have a large amount of control when creating a new cloud server, but to keep things simple this guide focuses on the three required parts: name, image, and size.
+You have a large amount of control when you create a new cloud server.
+However, to keep things simple, this guide focuses on the three required parts: name, image, and size.